fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 The time series chart is shown below:

 {% embed_ftChartData online-sales-single-series %}

-In the above chart, y-axis represents the dimension i.e. the date on which the order has been placed, whereas the x-axis shows the sales per date.

 To check out the detailed step to render the above chart, click here.